How To Hop On The Tie Dye Trend Using Stuff Already In Your Cupboards

 How To Tie Dye With Things You Already Have In The House

-As the days, weeks and months in lockdown continue to stretch out ahead of us, it seems our collective curiosity for arts and crafts is growing.
+As the days and weeks in lockdown continue, it seems our collective curiosity for arts and crafts is growing.
 Bored in the house?
-Then let's create something — anything! — albeit painting a masterpiece, baking a cake, or hemming your jeans.
+Then let's create something — anything! — be it painting a masterpiece, baking a cake, or hemming your jeans.
 And this may be one of the most niche of all craft creations: tie dying.
-Listen, I don't care if multi-coloured outerwear isn't in Vogue RN, I'm stuck indoors and I have a pile full of white t-shirts that need an update.
-Apparently, there's a whole host of people on the internet who've figured out how to tie dye with things around your house.
+Listen, I don't care if no one will see new my multi-coloured clothing, I'm stuck indoors, and I have a pile full of white t-shirts that need an update.
+And apparently, there's a whole host of people on the internet who've figured out how to tie dye with things around your house.

 Now, you're probably thinking "this is going to cause a mess, isn't it?"
 Simply put, a mess is very likely.
 Also, there's the issue of finding dye.
 But don't worry, I've found an alternative method using household items that'll have you sporting your new hoodie, t-shirt, socks, dress, hat or erm... underwear around the house in no time.